HZ0000/UQforNN/README.md

 This repository contains code pertaining to the paper "Efficient Uncertainty Quantification and Reduction for Over-Parameterized Neural Networks" by Ziyi Huang, Henry Lam, and Haofeng Zhang.
-Arxiv link: https://arxiv.org/abs/2306.05674
+Paper link: https://arxiv.org/abs/2306.05674